One Platform for All GST Services

 whatsapp

 The introduction of GST in July 2017 marked a significant shift in India’s indirect tax system.
 The initial implementation phase was characterized by a wave of notifications and sudden changes, challenging taxpayers and tax professionals across the country.
 Despite the rapid adaptation, errors and technical glitches were inevitable during this transition period.
 Recognizing these challenges, the 53rd GST Council Meeting proposed a conditional waiver of interest and/or penalty for the initial years of GST implementation (FY 2017-18 to FY 2019-20).
-This scheme, known as the Amnesty Scheme, aimed to provide relief to taxpayers affected by teething troubles and technical difficulties.
+This scheme, known as the GST Amnesty Scheme, aimed to provide relief to taxpayers affected by teething troubles and technical difficulties.

 Implementation of Section 128A and Introduction of Rule 164 in the CGST Act